scroll top

 • Your disabled spouse who lived with you more than six months during the tax year

-You can get a tax credit up to 35% on qualifying expenses such as daycare, babysitter or nanny services, and summer or day camp.
+You can get a tax credit between 20% and 35% on qualifying expenses such as daycare, babysitter or nanny services, and summer or day camp.

 Dependent care spending account tax changes